-In the Eastern Orthodoxy, we view fasting as a tool.
+In the Eastern Orthodox Church, we view fasting as a tool for spiritual growth.
 We voluntarily limit food, drink, and pleasure to lighten our bodies and make them obedient to our souls.
 Not only do we limit the kinds of things we consume, but also their amounts.
 Why?
 Because this helps us fight the passions.
 By emptying ourselves of our worldly attachments, we open ourselves up to receiving the grace of God and enjoying greater communion with Him.

-Perhaps the most obvious benefit to our health from fasting is weight loss.
-When we engage in intermittent fasting, we limit our caloric intake and avoid certain foods for short periods.
+Weight loss is one of the best benefits our bodies receive from fasting.
+When we fast, we limit our caloric intake and avoid certain foods, like red meat, poultry, and dairy products, for short periods.
 The inevitable side effect to this is losing weight!

 Another health benefit of fasting is that it promotes detoxification of the body.
 Many of the foods we eat today contain additives, GMOs, and other toxic chemicals and synthetic compounds.
 As we digest our food, our bodies absorb those toxins and store them in our fat deposits.

 When we fast and dedicate ourselves to God, our brains detect the nutritional deprivation from our limited calories.
 Our brains then respond by converting stored glycogen into energy.
 (However, this energy source only lasts for about 12 hours.)
 Once the glycogen stores run out, our body turns once again to our fat deposits.
 When the fat deposits empty, toxins are released and filtered out of the body through the liver, kidneys, and skin.

 Fasting also benefits our metabolism and brain function.
 When we fast, we give our digestive system time to rest.
 This, in turn, boosts metabolism the next time we eat, so that we get more energy from our food and burn those calories more efficiently.